The Trinity Beast — AWS Partner Onboarding Guide

 --region THEIR_REGION

-4 Send UDP queries to container IPs (provided by CPMP):
+4 Send UDP queries to the NLB private IP (provided by CPMP):

 # UDP LPO price query (Python example)